mdrv/wbh/README.md

 >   [!CAUTION]
 >   The API of this module is rapidly changing and is not intended for production use.

+## Features

+-   🎛️ Customizable (set level, score and wisdom as you like)
+-   🌲 Tree-shakeable (only import features you need)
+-   🚀 Easy to use (comes with error webpage mount function)

 ## Examples

 ```ts